thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-Next we see SW5 has two interfaces that can possible forward the frame containing the hello messages from SW2:
+Next we see SW5 has two interfaces that can possibly forward the frame containing the hello messages from SW2:

 <br>